The Professor Talked About Jesus, and Made Her Throw Up

 As I said, this squabble about the Council of Nicaea is really an argument about the nature of Christianity.
 People like my old friend think we create the Faith as we go along based on a thin idea of Jesus.
 Orthodox Christianity insists that we receive it as a Divine gift given to us in detail centered on the God-man Jesus, the one we meet in comforting and terrifying reality in the gospels.
 We would say, “It was a miracle and it was history,” respecting the mysterious ways God works among and through His fallen creatures.
 She says flatly, “It wasn’t a miracle.”

-The second is much more interesting and much richer, much more likely to lead us to useful discoveries and insights.
+Orthodox Christianity is much more interesting and much richer, much more likely to lead us to useful discoveries and insights.
 And to holiness.
-The first is too thin, too simple, too easy to make up as you wish, to get us anywhere.
+Diana’s alternative is too thin, too simple, too easy to make up as you wish, to get us anywhere.
 The second gives us red meat.
 The first gives us cotton candy: a nice treat, if you like that sort of thing, but nothing you can live on.

-This article has been updated to express the possibility that Diana Butler Bass didn’t report what he professor said with complete accuracy.
+This article has been updated to express the possibility that Diana Butler Bass didn’t report what her professor said with complete accuracy.

 Thanks to Mark Tooley, who reported the story on the Institute for Religion and Democracy’s site.

 David Mills is a senior editor of The Stream.
 After teaching writing in a seminary, he has been editor of Touchstone and the executive editor of First Things.
 He edits the site Hour of Our Death and writes the monthly “Last Things” column for the New Oxford Review.
 His book Knowing the Real Jesus deals with the question of what the bishops did at Nicaea and why they insisted on creating a set creed.